Cantonese grammar: Copula ("to be")

 States and qualities are generally expressed using stative verbs that do not require the verb "to be".
 For example, to say "I am hungry", one would say 我肚餓 ngo5 tou5 ngo6 (literally: I stomach hungry).

 With noun complements, the verb 係 hai6 serves as the verb "to be".

 Another use of 係 is in cleft constructions for emphasis, much like the English construction "It's ... that ...".
 The sentence particle 嘅 ge3 is often found along with it.

 To indicate location, the words 喺 hai2 (a "lazy" variation is 响 hoeng2) which are collectively known as the locatives or sometimes coverbs in Chinese linguistics, are used to express "to be at":

 (Here 而家 ji4 gaa1 means "now".)

 Negations

-Many negation words start with the sound m- in Cantonese; for example, 唔 m4 "not", 冇 mou5 "to not have (done sth)", 未 mei6 "not yet".
+Many negation words start with the sound m- in Cantonese; for example, 唔 m4 "not", 冇 mou5 "to not have (done something)", 未 mei6 "not yet".
 Verbs are negated by adding the character 唔 m4 in front of it.
 For example: